gHerzmann/gHerzmann/README.md

 </h1>

 <p align="center">
-  I'm a software engineer, with a bachelor's degree in Electrical Engineering⚡, currently working at Smart Agri working on software development using technologies such as Python, AWS and Web frameworks.
-I also have knowledge in electronics, embedded Linux and machine learning.
+  I'm a software engineer, with a bachelor's degree in Electrical Engineering⚡, currently working at Encora developing cloud computing solutions.
+I also have experience with Python, AWS, Web frameworks, electronics, embedded Linux and machine learning.
   <br>
   <br>
   👨‍💻 I like to build things with Python, Docker, AWS and modern backend APIs.